mssfoobar/docs/docs/30_deployment/97-loadtest-RnR -Client.md

 1) A number of browsers is opened at the "Replay-web.xxx.xxxx" domain
 2) The number of users supported before the clients experienced errors is recorded

----
-3 Findings
----
-Increasing the number of pods increased the number of users supported